 - Is it close to popular events?

-Owning a vacation home or cabin in the Blue Ridge area can be a good investment if you do your homework and research.
-Unfortunately, many potential homeowners rush to buy a vacation cabin with the intention of visiting frequently, but later find out it’s not as easy or appealing as it may seem to make the same drive every weekend.
+Owning a vacation home or cabin in the Blue Ridge area can be a good investment if you do your homework and research before you leap.
+Unfortunately, many potential homeowners rush to buy Blue Ridge property with the intention of visiting frequently, but later find out it’s not as easy or appealing as it may seem to make the same drive every weekend.
 Or they vastly underestimate both the cost and time requirement for owning a second home and become disillusioned by the cash drain that can occur when you don’t plan ahead.
 That’s why careful planning up front (as well as setting realistic expectations) is so important.
 Take your time, buying a second home as an investment or vacation spot takes a lot of due diligence.